stamd/stamd.github.io/_posts/2024-01-22-data-structures-in-python.md

 ---

-# Data Structures in Python - A List of Articles

 Here's a peek on a list of published articles I wrote about data structures in Python.

-## Guide to Heaps in Python
+# Guide to Heaps in Python

 After reading this guide, you'll be able to <strong>understand heaps from the ground up</strong>.
 We started by demystifying what heaps are and their inherent properties.
 From there, we dove into Python's own implementation of heaps, the `heapq` module, and explore its rich set of functionalities.